HackerSchool/HS-API/README.md

 - `ADMIN_PASSWORD`:  Admin password

-**Note**: If you use `docker compose` you will either need the `.env` file or environment variables set (no default values will be used) because `docker compose` will use use them to mount the correct volumes.
+**Note**: If you use `docker compose` you will either need the `.env` file or environment variables set (no default values will be used) because `docker compose` will need them to mount the correct volumes.

 ## Project Structure
 The project follows a layered architecture with a controller, service and models layer.